ipsy-md/docs/docs/cluster/cecile/software.md

 # Software stack

-In Cecile software are provided systemwide through a so called **software stack**, a collection of softwares, which is generated using the [**Spack package manager**](https://spack.io/).
+In Cecile software are provided systemwide through a so called **software stack**, a collection of software, which is generated using the [**Spack package manager**](https://spack.io/).

-A software stack contains a number of softwares necessary for your analysis and many more.
-If any software you might need is missing from the stack you need to contact `cecile-admins-l at ovgu.de`.
+A software stack contains a number of software necessary for your analysis and many more.
+If any software you need is missing from the stack you may contact `cecile-admins-l at ovgu.de` to request it.

 ## Type of stacks